-Your child must be met at the designated pink up area by a parent or person listed on the emergency card with a driver's license or ID to be dismissed.
+Your child must be met at the designated pick up area by a parent or person listed on the emergency card with a driver's license or ID to be dismissed.
 If there is any change in who will be picking up your child, the name of the person picking up your child must be added to the emergency card.
+Please be thorough when filling out your emergency card, as we will not accept phone calls to add or delete people.
+You have to complete the EMS card in person.
 YOUR CHILD WILL NOT BE RELEASED TO ANYONE NOT LISTED ON THE EMERGENCY CARD.